f5devcentral/f5-automation-labs/1_Introduction/module3/module3.rst

 Python installed.

-It’s important to keep in mind while going through this module that we are only demonstrating what is possible with the SDK from a high level in order to drive a conversation with your customer.
+It’s important to keep in mind while going through this module that we are only demonstrating what is possible with the SDK from a high level.
 For example the same scripts used in this module are designed to run from the command line with arguments, however, they could easily be modified to use JSON files as the input mechanism.